 Examples: Home and Community Care service charges.
-Is this a good example?
-We don't have this service?

 Penalty and fee units are used in Victoria's Acts and Regulations to describe the amount of a fine or a fee.

 Penalty units

 Penalty units are used to define the amount payable for fines for many offences.
 For example, the fine for selling a tobacco product to a person aged under 18 is four penalty units.